 Education at the baccalaureate level (BSN) prepares students to care for patients and families in hospitals but also in the community and a variety of other settings.

 Upon successful completion of the BSN program, the graduate will be able to:

-- Practice effective collaboration as a leader and as a member of a intra/inter-professional health care team.
+- Collaborate as a member of an interdisciplinary health care team.

 - Participate as leader within the scope of professional practice.